ucsd-cse29/pa1-utf8/README.md

 - Strings with and without animal emojii, including at the beginning, middle, and end of the string, and at the beginning, middle, and end of the range
 - Strings of exactly 5 characters

-## Original PA Design Questions (Not required in resubmission)
+## PA Design Questions

 Answer each of these with a few sentences or paragraphs; don't write a whole essay, but use good writing practice to communicate the essence of the idea.
 A good response doesn't need to be long, but it needs to have attention to detail and be clear.
 Examples help!

-- Another encoding of Unicode is UTF-32, which encodes *all* Unicode code points in 4 bytes.
+- Another encoding of Unicode is UTF-32, which encodes _all_ Unicode code points in 4 bytes.
 For things like ASCII, the leading 3 bytes are all 0's.
 What are some tradeoffs between UTF-32 and UTF-8?

 - UTF-8 has a leading `10` on all the bytes past the first for multi-byte code points.
 This seems wasteful – if the encoding for 3 bytes were instead `1110XXXX XXXXXXXX XXXXXXXX` (where `X` can be any bit), that would fit 20 bits, which is over a million code points worth of space, removing the need for a 4-byte encoding.
 What are some tradeoffs or reasons the leading `10` might be useful?
 Can you think of anything that could go wrong with some programs if the encoding didn't include this restriction on multi-byte code points?

 ## Resources and Policy

-Refer to [the policies on assignments](https://ucsd-cse29.github.io/fa24/#assignments-and-academic-integrity) for working with others or appropriate use of tools like ChatGPT or Github Copilot.
+Refer to [the policies on assignments](https://ucsd-cse29.github.io/fa25/#assignments-and-academic-integrity) for working with others or appropriate use of tools like ChatGPT or Github Copilot.

 You can use any code from class, lab, or discussion in your work.